-I believe we too often pray that everyone around us will change.
-"Please Lord, change my family, my co-workers, my neighbors, my job, my house, my situation, my circumstances..."
+I believe we, also, often pray that everyone around us will change.
+"Please Lord, change my family, my co-workers, my neighbors, my job, my house, my situation, my circumstances."

 But if only we'd come away from our quiet times, alone with God, ourselves changed.
-Because when God fills us everything changes, even when nothing changes.
+Because when God fills us everything changes, even when nothing else appears to.

-We start to see as God sees and I can tell you this for certain--when God's kids mess-up, He does not worry and worry about them until His stomach hurts.
-When He looks around at this fighting, unstable world, God does not dish-up a huge bowl of chocolate-swirl ice cream and sit on the couch and watch tv and lose hope.
+We start to see as God sees and when God's kids mess-up?
+He does not worry about them until His stomach hurts.
+When He looks around at this fighting, unstable world, God does not dish-up a huge bowl of chocolate-swirl ice cream, sit on the couch, watch tv and lose hope.
 He doesn't get on the phone and tattle on the lady who offended Him, but rather, He bears all things, believes all things, hopes all things, endures all things.

 Only when we let Him take us to that quiet place--and change us there.